ivanovic/Snes9x4P/README.txt

 keyboard.
 If you have to press several buttons at the same time this is marked using a '+' between the keys.

+Keys while inside the emulator and not in the emulators menu:
 SPACE - opens the menu
 ESC or Start+Select+Y - exit the emulator Start+Select+X - reset the currently running rom